Venezuelans approve a referendum to claim sovereignty over a swathe of neighboring Guyana

 Throughout Sunday, long lines typical of electoral events did not form outside voting centers in Caracas.
 Still, before the 12-hour voting session was scheduled to end, the country’s top electoral authority, Elvis Amoroso, announced polls would remain open for two additional hours because of what he described as “massive participation.”

-Participation of over 10.5 million voters means that more people voted in the referendum than they did for Hugo Chávez, Maduro's mentor and predecessor, when he was re-elected in the 2012 presidential contest.
+If the participation figure offered by Amoroso refers to voters, it would mean more people voted in the referendum than they did for Hugo Chávez, Maduro's mentor and predecessor, when he was re-elected in the 2012 presidential contest.
+But if it is equivalent to each individual answer marked by voters, turnout could drop to as low as 2.1 million voters.

 More than 2.4 million people participated in the primary, a number that government officials declared mathematically impossible given the number of available voting centers and the time it takes a person to cast a paper ballot.
 State media attributed the lack of wait times Sunday to the fast speed at which people were casting their electronic ballots.